MauriceGit/Cloth_Simulation/README.md

 - Wind.
 For each triangle of particles the projecting surface facing the wind-direction is calculated.
 Dependend on this surface a wind-force is applied to the correspondent particles.

-After calculating all forces and constraints there is a simple Euler-Integration calculated for each particle.
+After calculating all forces and constraints there is a simple Euler Integration calculated for each particle.
 So after calculating all forces the accelleration, velocity and new position is estimated and particles get positioned accordingly.

 ![Cloth-simulation with wind](https://github.com/MauriceGit/Cloth_Simulation/blob/master/Screenshots/cloth_hanging.png "Cloth simulation with some wind")